Cover Letter Tips

-Now describe what you can do for the company and outline your career goals here
+Find keywords or problems the company needs solutions for and describe what you can do for the company and outline your career goals here.

 I have achieved all I can at the ‘XYZ Group’ and ready for a new challenge.
 I am fluent in Italian and Spanish and having the skills, experience, ambition and drive to help your company realise its goals.
 I believe I will make an excellent addition to your company.

 Final Paragraph: Closure

 Be positive – Thank the company for considering your application and say your look forward to hearing from them.